svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 }
 ```

-Let's use our chunking utility `PromptingTools.split_by_length`, which does what it says on the tin - it splits your text by spaces and ensures that each "chunk" is fewer than `max_length` characters.
-I tend to use rule of thumb of 2,500 characters for each 1K tokens of context (to account for the prompt and leave some space for the response).
+Let's use our chunking utility `PromptingTools.split_by_length`, which does what it says on the tin - it splits the text by spaces and ensures that each "chunk" is fewer than `max_length` characters.
+I tend to use a rule of thumb of 2,500 characters for each 1K tokens of context (to account for the prompt and leave some space for the response).

-Let's chunk our text into two parts by splitting on `max_length=10_000` characters.
+Let's chunk our text into two parts by splitting on `max_length=10_000` characters (for 4K tokens).
 ```julia

 chunked_text = PT.split_by_length(txt; max_length=10_000)